Iterator.prototype.take()

 // 5

-Because fibonacci() is an infinite iterator, you can't use a for loop to iterate it directly.
+Because fibonacci() is an infinite iterator, using a for loop to iterate it without any logic to exit early (such as a break statement) would result in an infinite loop.

 Combining drop() with take()